E. V. Spence Reservoir 2023 Survey Report

 Fish Community

-- Prey species: Electrofishing catch of Gizzard Shad was higher than historical levels and most Gizzard Shad were available as prey.
-Electrofishing catch of Bluegill was low and similar to previous surveys.
+- Prey species: Electrofishing catch of Gizzard Shad was highest on record with most small enough to be consumed by predators.
+Electrofishing catch of Bluegill was low.

 Management Strategies

-- Conduct additional electrofishing, trap netting, and gill netting surveys in 2021-2022, and general monitoring surveys with trap nets, gill nets, and electrofishing surveys in 2023-2024.
+- Conduct additional electrofishing and gill netting surveys in 2025-2026, and general monitoring surveys with trap nets, gill nets, and electrofishing surveys in 2027-2028.

-- An access-point creel survey will be conducted from June 2020 through May 2021.
+- A roving creel survey will be conducted from June 2027 through May 2028.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program